Chamber Music Series

 A: The Concert Committee selects the CMS Soloists for each series based on participants’ this past summer concert audition results, experiences, engagements, and current school grade level etc.

-Q: I was wondering if I could choose the solo piece that I will play, because I am currently practicing Weber Clarinet Concerto no. 1 first movement.
+Q: I was wondering if I could choose the solo piece that I will play, because I am currently practicing Weber Clarinet Concerto No. 1 first movement.
 If I cannot choose the piece, when will I know what the piece is?
-It is an honor to be considered.

-A: Yes, you can do so.
-The CMS Soloists will be asked to submit their solo repertoire by August 15 usually after the summer concert.
-You may put that solo piece as your priority #1 in the repertoire.
-Once we receive all the submissions, we will review them, screening them as well to see if there are song/piece conflicts or any other issues.
+A: Yes, you can choose your solo piece.
+CMS Soloists are typically asked to submit their solo repertoire by August 15, usually after the summer concert.
+You may prioritize the Weber Clarinet Concerto as your #1 choice in the repertoire submission.
+Once we receive all submissions, we will review and screen them to identify any song/piece conflicts or other issues.

 Q: My child is nominated to be a CMS soloist.
 Does a CMS soloist play in the chamber orchestra or perform a solo piece only?